Shtefanesht (Hasidic dynasty): Rabbi Menachem Nochum Friedman, First Shtefaneshter Rebbe

 Following the death of Rabbi Yisrael Friedman of Ruzhin on 9 October 1850, his six sons established their own courts in different towns.
 His fourth son, Rabbi Menachem Nochum Friedman (1823-1869), moved to the town of Ștefănești in Romania.

 Unlike the Jews of Poland and Galicia who were well-versed in Torah study and included many Torah scholars in their midst, the Jews of Romania were simple and uneducated peasants.
-The Shtefaneshter Rebbes therefore engaged their flock by generously dispensing blessings and openly displaying their powers as baalei mofsim (miracle-workers).
+The Shtefaneshter Rebbes therefore engaged their flock by generously dispensing blessings and openly displaying their powers as baalei moftim (miracle-workers).
 While the Shtefaneshter Rebbes were well-versed in Kabbalah, they did not say divrei Torah in public.
 Their private avodas Hashem (Divine service) was fervent and intense.

 Like his father, the Ruzhiner, the first Shtefaneshter Rebbe was a regal figure.
 Dr. Menachem Mendel Brayer, father of the Boyaner Rebbe, saw the Rebbe during his youth in Ștefănești; according to Brayer, the Rebbe was characterized by "the light jest, the smile, the delicacy, the good cheer, the ability to penetrate without piercing and the ability to touch one point without touching the boundary.
 Like his father before him, he liked to tell stories of action, but did not have his father's gift for symbolic abstraction".
 The Rebbe built a palatial house with a large garden in Ștefănești and conducted himself like a king, including the riding of horses.
 After his death in 1869, the first Shtefaneshter Rebbe was buried in Iași.
 The area of the former graveyard was later replaced by a public park, and there is no memorial to the first Rebbe.